coalang-soft/doc/standard/lib/eval.md

 The `eval` library is a great way to use other programming languages within CoaLang.
-You can use it without `#include`s.

 ## Table of contents
 * Supported languages